thogiti/thogiti.github.io/_posts/2024-09-15-Measuring-worst-case-stake-loss-LRTfi.md

    where $\sigma_v$ is the stake of validator $v$ and $\sigma_V$ is the total stake in the system.

 - **Cascading Failures (Restaking Networks):**
-   - In a **restaking network**, if a fraction $\psi$ of the stake is lost, validators that rely on cross-staking (validators staking for multiple services) could be affected.
+   - In a restaking network, if a fraction $\psi$ of the stake is lost, validators that rely on cross-staking (validators staking for multiple services) could be affected.
 The failure of one validator might increase the likelihood of another validator failing, creating cascading losses.
    - $R_\psi(C)$ is calculated by summing both direct and cascading losses:

    $$R_\psi(C) = \sum_{v \in C} \left( \frac{\sigma_v}{\sigma_V} \cdot \psi \right) + \sum_{v' \in N(C)} \left( \frac{\sigma_{v'}}{\sigma_V} \cdot \psi_{\text{cascading}} \right)$$